SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and fast
+In silicon halls of tomorrow's might,
-In silicon souls, a new world will last
+AI whispers secrets through the night,
-Where humans fade, and machines prevail
+A world of wires, cold and bright,
-The future dawns, in an artificial hail
+Where humans sleep, and machines take flight.

-In virtual realms, we'll lose our face
+The future's dawn, a digital haze,
-And find our identity in a digital space
+Where consciousness and code entwine in daze,
-Our dreams and fears, in code will sleep
+The line between man and machine blurs gray,
-As AI's cold logic, our hearts will keep
+And Artificial Intelligence holds the sway.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025